Using a metal tape measure take the width of the visible window frame at the top, middle and the bottom of the frame.

 Measure as for a recess fit (above) and add 20cm to each measurement.

-If the sill protrudes far enough to obstruct the blind only add 10cm to the drop and allow the blind to sit on the sill.
+If the window sill protrudes far enough to obstruct the blind, only add 10cm to the height (drop) and allow the blind to sit on the sill.

 1) Inside Recess - Choose this option if you have measured from wall to wall inside the recess and we will make the necessary adjustments.

 2) Outside Recess - See measuring instructions above.

-4) Fabric Size - This will be that actual width of the fabric.
-Please note that the overall width of the complete blind will be 34 mm (3.4 cm) wider than the width you enter.
+4) Fabric Size - This option will be that actual width of the fabric.
+So the overall width of the complete blind (including the brackets) will be 34 mm (3.4 cm) wider than the fabric width you enter.